 FUNDING AREAS: Animal welfare, arts & culture, education, environment, health, housing, human services, social capital, nonprofit capacity building

-In a recent year, the foundation awarded $178 million in grants to nonprofits, not only in the Carolinas, but throughout the entire U.S., as well.
+In a past year, the foundation awarded $242 million in grants to nonprofits, not only in the Carolinas, but throughout the entire U.S., as well.
 However, this is mostly due to specific donors’ requests.
 FFTC is still a regional community foundation that typically serves a 13-county region.
 In North Carolina, this includes Cabarrus County, Cleveland County, Iredell County, Lincoln County, Lexington Area, Mecklenburg County, Richmond County, Salisbury, Stanly County and Union County.
 In South Carolina, this includes Cherokee County, Lancaster County and York County.

 Only about 10 percent of the foundation’s grants are made through the competitive grantmaking programs.
 The foundation also offers scholarship funds.
-You can learn more about FFTC’s regional affiliates by emailing Candice Abinanti at firstname.lastname@example.org or calling 704-973-4559.